Deferred items

 Skill validation

-The notebook loader assumes that every subdirectory under skills/ contains a
+In the notebook the loader assumes that every subdirectory under skills/

 SKILL.mdexists.nameis present.descriptionis present.- The directory name matches the skill name.